Financial Math Glossary

-A measure of the dispersion of a set of data from its mean.
-The more spread apart the data, the higher the deviation.
-Standard deviation is calculated as the square root of variance.
+A measure of how far a set of data is from the average.
+The further it is, the higher its standard deviation is.
+Standard deviation is computed by taking the square root of variance.

 Sum of Squares

-The Sum of Squares Regression (SSR) measures how much variation there is in the modelled values and this is compared to the Total Sum of Squares (SST), which measures how much variation there is in observed data, and to the Sum of Squares Residual (SSE), which measures the variation in the modelling errors.
+The Sum of Squares Regression (SSR) measures how much variation there is in the modeled values and this is compared to the Total Sum of Squares (SST), which measures how much variation there is in observed data, and to the Sum of Squares Residual (SSE), which measures the variation in the modeling errors.

 Time Value of Money

 The idea that money is worth more the sooner it is obtained, or if it is in the present.
 This is because money in the present can be used and invested to generate a return while money to be expected in the future cannot be used.
 Time value of money is affected by both the periods of time being considered as well as the discount rate for calculating present value.